lesparza216/CMSC216-TA-STUFF/C_Programming/README.md

 Using the same example as before as you can see we modified the fields a little bit by adding an email and name field.
 By making use of the string library strcpy() function we are able to initialize the fields of the name and email array field.

-  In addition notice use of the typedef keyword what this does is assign types an alias so unlike in the previous example instead of declaring my structure by struct student I used typedef to give the entire thing an Alias that of Student which I can use instead of the struct student tag
+  In addition notice use of the typedef keyword what this does is assign types an alias so unlike in the previous example instead of declaring my structure by struct student I used typedef to give the entire thing an alias that of Student which I can use instead of the struct student tag.